 1. It’s so easy to sign up

 Product managers, business owners and marketers need to make it easy for potential customers to purchase a product or sign up to a service – and that’s exactly what Monzo has done.
-With Monzo, instead of having to go to a bank branch or building society and disclose details (such as proof of address) to sign up to an account, anyone can download the app and set up an account online.
-A few days after registering, new registrants will receive a Monzo card in the post with a nice welcome note.
+With Monzo, instead of having to go to a bank branch or building society and disclose details (such as proof of address) to open an account, you can download the app and set up an account online.
+A few days after registering, you will receive a Monzo card in the post with a nice welcome note.

 Setting up a bank account has always been a time-consuming task, even more so for those under the age of 16 (which requires a parent or guardian to be named as a joint account holder) or those who are homeless.
 Monzo makes the process of setting up and accessing a bank account simple and straightforward, and allows its services to be accessed by anyone.

-Remember what I mentioned about word of mouth?
-When Monzo was just a couple of years old, it had a backlog of approximately 60,000 users waiting to sign up, which would have taken it around two weeks to get through.
+Remember what I mentioned about word-of-mouth?
+When Monzo was just a couple of years old, it had a backlog of approximately 60,000 users waiting to sign up, which would have taken around two weeks to get through.